sudhir-ops/MyAzure-SysAdmin/ss1.md

 Finally the name servers created in the DNS zone must be copied and pasted in name servers of the domain name which will be present in the website where the domain name was created.

 Resources/Topics covered as part of this Lab
-·	Resource Group
+Â·	Resource Group
-·	Virtual Machine
+Â·	Virtual Machine
-·	Security groups
+Â·	Security groups
-·	Apache Web server
+Â·	Apache Web server
-·	Power shell
+Â·	Power shell
-·	Virtual network
+Â·	Virtual network
-·	subnets
+Â·	subnets
-·	OS disks
+Â·	OS disks
-·	Network interface
+Â·	Network interface
-·	Ports:http,ssh
+Â·	Ports:http,ssh
-·	Application gateway(load balancer)
+Â·	Application gateway(load balancer)
-·	Public ip addresses
+Â·	Public ip addresses
-·	Traffic manager
+Â·	Traffic manager
-·	DSN zone
+Â·	DSN zone
-·	Name servers
+Â·	Name servers

 For detailed instructions on how to accomplish above steps kindly refer file End to end website hosting-Project 1.docx